Main Navigation

 2 He found a certain Jew named Aquila, a man of Pontus by race, who had recently come from Italy, with his wife Priscilla, because Claudius had commanded all the Jews to depart from Rome.
 He came to them, 3 and because he practiced the same trade, he lived with them and worked, for by trade they were tent makers.

 There had recently been an anti-Semitic stir in Rome under the emperor Claudius, probably about 49 A.D.
 It was said to have been because of riots among the Jews, and it was quite possibly because Christianity had been introduced to some of the Jewish synagogues there.
 When the fighting seemed endless, the emperor either put them all out of the city of Rome, or forced them to stop meeting in their synagogues, which caused many Jews to leave the city.
 This Jewish couple, Aquila and Priscilla, was forced to move their business from Rome to Corinth.
-Apparently after the emperor Claudius’ death, they returned to Rome, and Paul, in his letter to the Romans, sent them greetings in chapter sixteen.
+Apparently after the emperor Claudius’ death, they returned to Rome, and Paul, in his letter to the Romans, sent them greetings in chapter 16.

 Somehow Aquila and Priscilla had both come to Christ, and into Paul’s life.
 Which came first, we cannot be sure, but it sounds like they were Christians when Paul met them for Luke does not mention their conversion.
 Aquila means “eagle” while “Priscilla” is a form of Prisca, which is the name of one of the great families of Rome.
 Priscilla must have been related to the Prisca family in some way, and she was apparently a gifted woman, for in half the occurrences of their names, Priscialla is mentioned first, which is highly unusual in Scripture.
 Also, the Bible never mentions them separately.
 In marriage, work, and ministry, Aquila and Priscilla were together.